 Suppose you want to allow the user to control what greeting is displayed in the widget.
 Just as Elgg automatically loads content.php when viewing a widget, it loads edit.php when a user attempts to edit a widget.
-In /mod/hello/views/default/widgets/helloworld/, create a file named edit.php.
-In this file, add the following code:
+Put the following code into /views/default/widgets/helloworld/edit.php: